 *HDMI Cable for connection between BOX and TV

-The SmartTV-box converts your TV into a Smart TV with TV I-Players, Movies, Games, Music, Internet Browsing, MSN, Facebook, Photos and 100's of downloadable apps.
+The SmartTV-box converts your TV into a Smart TV with LIVE TV from a country of your choice,including Movies and Radio.

-You dont need to watch your movies on your game box or pc anymore - have the movies on demand direct to your LCD, LED or PLASMA TV with hdmi connection.
+You dont need to watch your movies on computer or gamebox anymore - the movies are on demand direct to your LCD, LED WideScreen TV with an hdmi connection.